 Best for comparing data for more than two questions

-The Bar Graph view allows you to see how a group of responders is doing across all questions.
+The Bar Graph view lets you see how a group of responders is doing across all questions.
 Each group is noted by a different colored bar.
-Hover over each bar to see a group's average rating to the question.
+Hover over each bar to see a group's average rating for the question.

 Note: You can export the table view for the Bar graph as a CSV by clicking Export CSV at the top of the table.